 Consider their disability related needs when choosing courses and developing a class schedule, for example, scheduling classes at a certain time of day, scheduling breaks between classes, etc.

 Carefully review the syllabus for each course to learn the essential course requirements and the attendance requirements.

-- Complete a Reasonable Attendance Adjustment Arrangement with faculty for every course and submit to ODR once the Accommodation Plan has been requested for faculty via the online module so that course specific adjustments can be determined.
+Complete a Reasonable Attendance Adjustment Plan with faculty for every course and submit to ODR once the Accommodation Plan has been requested for faculty via the online module so that course specific adjustments can be determined.